ahmersiddiqui9889/AuthOTPGuide/README.md

 ### create a file named .env
 ### paste EMAIL and PASSWORD
+you will learn how to get email and password in next section

+`nodemon server.js`

 ## DONE 🙂

 ---

-Now you need to get your private password from google.
+Now to get your own private password from google follow this for EMAIL and PASSWORD for .env file

 ## For EMAIL and PASSWORD
 ### 1. goto [myaccount.google.com](https://myaccount.google.com)